Geranium caespitosum, Pineywoods Geranium

 Common Name: Pineywoods Geranium

-Also Called: Crane's Bill, Fremont's Geranium, Parry's Geranium, Purple Cluster Geranium, Purple Geranium, Purple Wild Geranium, Tufted Geranium and Wild Geranium, Geranium caespitosum
+Also Called: Crane's Bill, Fremont's Geranium, Parry's Geranium, Purple Cluster Geranium, Purple Geranium, Purple Wild Geranium, Tufted Geranium, Wild Geranium

 Family: Geraniaceae, Cranesbill or Storksbill Family

-Size: Up to 18 inches, spreading ouward 24 or more inches.
+Size: Up to 18 inches, spreading outward 24 or more inches.

 Growth Form: Forb/herb, subshrub; low growing, sprawling.